OliverColeman/ahni/README.txt

 AHNI was originally written for my Honours project:
 Coleman, O.J.: Evolving neural networks for visual processing, BS Thesis.
 University of New South Wales (2010).

 The Object Recognition experiments in the package ojc.ahni.experiments.objectrecognition correspond to those described in this report (the robot navigation experiments have been removed, contact me to get the code for these).

 It is now being extended for my PhD: "Evolving plastic neural networks for online learning".
-For more details see http://ojcoleman.com.
+For more details see http://ojcoleman.com .

 The latest version is available at, and issues should be posted at, https://github.com/OliverColeman/ahni

-Decent getting started information coming eventually...
+*BUILDING AND RUNNING*
+A runnable JAR file can be built from the source files with: ant build-jar

+Then to run an experiment:
+java -jar ahni.jar <properties file containing parameters for experiment>

+For example:
+java -jar ahni.jar or3.properties

+(decent documentation for all the available parameters coming eventually...)

+*DEVELOPMENT AND CREATING NEW EXPERIMENTS*

+To create your own experiments you will most likely want to extend ojc.ahni.hyperneat.HyperNEATFitnessFunction .
+You can use ojc.ahni.experiments.objectrecognition.* as examples.

 The main class is ojc.ahni.hyperneat.Run.
 It expects a .properties file containing parameters for NEAT, HyperNEAT, typically the specific experiment being run, and a few other things.
 See properties/* for examples.

-See ojc.ahni.experiments.objectrecognition.* for examples of fitness functions.
+*NOTES*

 AHNI was built on top of a modified version of ANJI (Another NEAT Java Implementation) by Derek James and Philip Tucker.